julienbrg/ato/README.md

 # Minter

-This project was bootstrapped with [Hardhat](https://github.com/nomiclabs/hardhat) and  [Create React App](https://github.com/facebook/create-react-app).
+Minter app allows everyone to issue 10,000 units of an ERC-20.

+A live demo is available at [https://strat.cc/minter](https://strat.cc/minter).

 ## Motivation

-I needed to test the deployment of an ERC20 from a UI.
+Testing the deployment of an ERC20 from a UI.

 ## Install